 There has been a rise in fintech startups in Nigeria with many Nigeria virtual banks coming up.
-Digital banks are making it easy to access banking services online.
-You can open an account online and start funding it without having to visit banking premises.
+It is now possible to open a Nigerian bank account online.
+You can open bank account online in Nigeria and start funding it without having to visit banking premises.
 The following are some of the best banks you should consider if you want a virtual bank account in Nigeria.

 ALAT is a fully virtual bank in Nigeria that is operated by conventional bank Wema.
+It is one of the best digital banks in Nigeria.
 You can download their app on Google Play or Apple Store.
 ALAT helps you access instant online loans, virtual dollar cards, savings, and money transfer, create virtual accounts and make online payments using virtual cards.

 You do not need paperwork to open a bank account.
 You only need a phone number and BVN.
 If you are a Wema bank customer, you can fund your ALAT account via Wema bank account.
 You can also fund it using a local or international debit or credit card.